Mary Kom (film): Plot

 Kom gives birth to twins and applies for a government job.
 However, she refuses the position of a police constable, feeling that as a world-champion boxer, she deserves better.
 It devastates her to learn that people no longer recognise her.
 Onler encourages her to restart her boxing training.
-She joins the gym again, leaving her husband to look after the twins at home.
+She joins the gym again, leaving her husband to look after their twins at home.
 Her coach is still upset about her decision to marry, but Kom makes a comeback in the National Boxing Championship.
 Despite performing better than her opponent, she loses the match due to the apparent partiality of the judges.
 Kom throws a chair in anger towards them, resulting in a ban.
 She later writes an apology letter, and the official accepts it, but only after insulting her.

 Kom then convinces Narjit Singh to train her, as she thinks that he is the one who can get the best out of her.
 After completing her training, she participates in the 2008 AIBA Women's World Boxing Championships and reaches the finals.
-Meanwhile, Onler informs her about one of her children having ventricular septal defect.
+Meanwhile, Onler informs her about one of their children having ventricular septal defect.
 In the subsequent fight, Kom fails to defend herself.
 After a knockout punch from her opponent, Kom hallucinates about her husband and children in the audience.
 She regains her strength and fights back, winning the championship.
 On the podium, while accepting the medal, she learns that her son's surgery was successful.
 Later, she is given the nickname "Magnificent Mary", with the Indian flag waving and the Indian national anthem playing in the background.